Best eSIM for France 2026: All 4 Carriers Compared — Paris to Provence

 Airalo also offers EU and Europe regional plans from €4.00 — the EU+UK plan covers France + 30+ EU countries on a single eSIM, ideal for multi-country summer trips.

-Best for: travelers who want Orange specifically, 50GB heavy users, first-time eSIM users who value the smoothest app, anyone combining France with multi-country Europe travel.
+Best for: travelers who want Orange specifically, first-time eSIM users who value the smoothest app, anyone combining France with multi-country Europe travel.

 How Does Airalo Work?

 Holafly is for travelers who refuse to count gigabytes.
-The truly unlimited model — no daily high-speed cap, Fair Use at ~90GB/month — means you stream, video call, navigate, and upload without ever checking your data balance.
+The truly unlimited model — no daily high-speed cap, under a Fair Use Policy — means you stream, video call, navigate, and upload without ever checking your data balance.
+Holafly connects to all 4 French carriers: Orange, SFR, Bouygues, and Free Mobile.
+I’ve personally tested Holafly in Portugal, Turkey, and Thailand — consistent unlimited performance.
+96,318 Trustpilot reviews.
+Full review: Holafly Review 2026.

-Best for: heavy data users, digital nomads, content creators, anyone staying 15-30 days, travelers combining France with other countries on one unlimited subscription.
+Best for: heavy data users, content creators, anyone staying 15-30 days, travelers combining France with other countries on one unlimited subscription.

 Install Your Holafly eSIM on iPhone (App Method)